 To be clear, you don’t have to talk about your S.O. all the time, but keeping them a secret or treating them as an afterthought is a quick way to ruin your relationship’s chances of succeeding, Bennett says.
 And for more on friendship, see these 8 Exclusive Trips to Take With Friends.

 This mainly pertains to those who start their relationship from afar, but with online dating being more popular than ever, it’s important to mention.
 “There are some amazing long distance relationships, however, there are many people who pretend to be someone they are not,” says Kiaundra Jackson, LMFT and author of The Art of Relationships: 7 Components Every Relationship Should Have to Thrive.
 “Before getting or staying in a long distance relationship, make sure the person is exactly who they said they are.”

 Real talk: “The only real reason to engage in a long distance relationship is because you believe they are ‘the one,’ ” says Kevin Darné, relationship expert and author.
 It’s true.
 “If you’re just dating for fun, you might as well do that locally.”
 And for more ways to decode your relationship, see these 5 Ways to Know She’s “The One”.

 See Fighting As a Good Sign

+This piece of long distance relationship advice will serve you well in any type of relationship.
 All relationships experience ups and downs, but a study in the Journal of Marriage and Family found that couples who use constructive strategies for resolving disagreements, like listening to each other’s point of view and trying to make their partner laugh were less likely to break up over arguments.
 So instead of skipping out on a conversation that would allow you to get some grievances off your chest, use it as an opportunity to work through things as a team.